leobas0/FDL-project/README.md

 # Dataset
 The Hurricane Harvey dataset contains several hundred drone images of residential neighborhoods in Houston.
 For each, a dense segmentation mask has been generated for the classes mentioned below.
 Each mask was further vectorized to provide additional representations for modeling, visualization, and review.

-See FDL_report.pdf file for further details on our model results
+Download FDL_report.pdf file for further details on our model results